jsmith2315/PIanoLED/instructions.md

 - a **Windows PC**
 - building `rpi_ws281x` on the PC because the Zero 2 W should not compile it locally

+Runtime files created by the app now live under `data/` inside the repo:

+- `data/config/settings.xml` for live settings
+- `data/config/sequences.xml` for live sequences
+- `data/Songs/` for uploaded and recorded songs

+The original `config/` and `Songs/` folders stay in the repo as built-in defaults, so you can update the code without overwriting your local runtime data.

 ## Why this is the recommended path

 Use **Bookworm 32-bit**, not Trixie, for this project on a Zero 2 W.